 - psychological disorders

-One or several signs may be present.
-These depend on the cause of the disorder.
-Hyperactive children may have difficulty concentrating in school.
+In children, hyperactivity may lead to difficulty concentrating in school.
 They may also display impulsive behaviors such as:

 - talking out of turn